-This post has been updated to reflect the 2021-2029 compulsory routine changes.
+This post has been updated to reflect the 2021-2029 compulsory routine changes, and was updated again in July 2023.

 It’s time to polish up those compulsory routines!
 Today we will look at the Level 3 floor routine.
 This was always one of my favorite levels to coach, because the kids are just learning to compete, and it is so rewarding to teach them how to compete their first routines.
 And as a judge, well, you just never know what will happen!
 Sometimes these newbies will put together an amazing routine, and other times they might forget half of it because they are so overwhelmed.
 We definitely have to be ready for anything!